spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/monitoring-the-health-of-all-backups/overview.md

 The `name` of a monitor should match the value you have specified in the `backup.name`-key of the config file in the application that is being backed up.

-If you set `storageUsedMayNotBeHigherThanMegabytes` to `0` then the monitor will consider that the backup can use unlimited storage.
+Setting `storageUsedMayNotBeHigherThanMegabytes` to `0` means the monitor will consider that the backup can use unlimited storage.

-## Getting notified of (un)healthy backups
+## Get notifications of (un)healthy backups

 You can receive notifications when the monitor finds an (un)healthy backup.
-Read the section on [notifications](/laravel-backup/v4/sending-notifications/overview) to know more.
+Read the section on [notifications](/laravel-backup/v4/sending-notifications/overview) to learn more.

-## Seeing an overview of all backups
+## Checking all backups

-You can perform this command to see the status of all monitored destination filesystems.
+To see the status of all monitored destination filesystems, use this command

 ```bash
 php artisan backup:list